 I’ve been trying for over a month now but my hair still feels waxy, what am I doing wrong?

 Try a really thorough double wash, many people struggle to get a good lather if their hair is coated in silicones so wet your hair and the shampoo bar, work the bar well into your hands to get a good lather and work this through your hair, run the bar down your hair, working the lather through all areas, give it a really good rub then rinse and repeat.
 Brushing or combing your hair will help to disperse the oils and silicones.

 If you're new to using the solid conditioner bar too then try leaving this out, this may be too much for your hair.

 If you live in a hard water area then you may struggle to get through the transition as the soluble salts in the water affects the lathering ability of the shampoo, a water softener can help.

 Some peoples’ hair is just not suited to natural shampoo bars or it could be that my bar isn’t the one for you.

 I’ve decided I just can’t go through the transition, what are my other options for going plastic free?

 First off if you already have one of our shampoo bars then don’t let it go to waste, use it as a hand or body body.
-Solid Shampoo bars containing sulfates don’t require a transition, sulfates can be harsh on your hair and scalp but affect people differently so this may be a better option for you.
+Solid Shampoo bars containing sulfates or synthetic detergents don’t require a transition, sulfates can be harsh on your hair and scalp so avoid those and go for ones that include an ingredient called Sodium Cocoyl Isethionate instead.
 Alternatively, try liquid refills, if you’re lucky enough to have a local refill store take your bottle along and fill it up!